 This website is sponsored by the Ecumenical Catholic Diocese of New England.
-It came about because of the experience of one of our churches located in a summer vacation area.
-Visitors frequently asked, "Does a church like this exist near where I live?"
-This website came about as a response to these questions, and today lists small faith communities from 36 states and growing.
+In one of our churches located in a summer vacation area visitors frequently asked, "Does an inclusive church like this exist near where I live?"
+This website came about as a response to these questions, and today lists small faith communities from 38 states and growing.
 The communities listed are Eucharistic Communities with roots in a Catholic heritage.
 If you would like to list your small community click here.

 Some Background on Different Catholic Churches